nopnop2002/esp-idf-sc16is750/gpio/README.md

 # Wireing for INPUT using interrupt
 Interrupts are taken from GPIO16.
 ESP-IDF does not require a pull-up resistor.
+__SC16IS750 has a problem with the PCB and cannot use interrupts.__
 ```
 ESP32                     Breakout
                          +------------------------